Samsung/tizen-docs/docs/application/web/guides/multimedia/metadata.md

    var fileHandle = tizen.metadata.createFileHandle(filePath);
    ```

-2. When the file handle is created, one need to check how many lyrics are included.
+2. When the file handle is created, check how many lyrics are included.

    ```javascript
    var lyricsNum = fileHandle.get("SYNCLYRICS_NUM");